gracecarrillo/Crash-Course_Machine_Learning/README.md

 ### Open the materials.

 You should now be ready to get started!
 Verify this by navigating to the `Python_Crash_Course` folder you downloaded.
-Go to *File -> Open File ...*
+Go to *File -> Open Folder ...*

 Select the folder and click  *Open*.
 You should now be able to see all the folders for this course.